shsagir/play-area-sync/docs/install-craft-2.md

 ## Deploy with Git

+Now that you have the configuration done, let's get the code up.
 If your local Craft installation is not under Git version control already, then you do it now:

 ```
 $ cd ~/Projects/MyApp